WCHN/segmentation-model/README.md

 ## Example

-To familiarise a user/developer with the framework, the demo folder contains two scripts:
+To familiarise a user with the framework, the demo folder contains the script:

 **train_MRBrainS18_2d**: Demonstrates using the segmentation-model code to learn from MR scans part of the MRBrainS18 segmentation challenge (http://mrbrains18.isi.uu.nl/).

-**seg_MRBrainS18_2d**: Demonstrates using the trained segmentation-model to segment a subject from the MRBrainS18 segmentation challenge.

 ## Dependencies